Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

 - Parts kit doesn't include a PTFE tube, rather it's coiled around the toolhead
 - Various pictures throughout
 ### JetStream
-- Installs on right side rather than left as that's where four screw holds are
+- Installs on right side rather than left as that's where the four needed screw holes are
-- Power & control connection is also on right rather than left side, and is unlabeled
+- Power & control connection is also under the bottom right panel rather than left side and is unlabeled

 <a name="how-to-install-a-beacon"></a>
 ## How to install a Beacon